TRON-Bioinformatics/neofox/docs/source/03_01_input_data.md

 ## Tabular format
 ### File with neonatigen candidates
-We allow two different tabular formats of neoantigen candidate file: in `model-file` or `candidate-file`format.
-Other columns are allowed and will be kept during the annotation process.
+We allow two different tabular formats of the neoantigen candidate file: in `model-file` or `candidate-file`format.
+The neoantigen candidate input file must follow one of these designs.
+However, additional user-specific columns are allowed and will be kept during the annotation process.

 1. **model-file format**
    This is an dummy example of a table with neoantigen candidates in `model-file` format: